pastelmind/buble-config-rhino/README.md

 ## How to use

 buble-config-rhino exports a single function.
-This function returns a configuration object that can be passed to `buble.transform()` to produce code transpiled
+This function returns a configuration object that can be passed to `buble.transform()`, which then transpiles modern ECMAScript to a subset of ES5+ that Rhino supports:

 ```js
 const buble = require("buble");